The SCRLC Digitization Program has been charged to:

-SCRLC makes $30,000 of grant funds available annually to our members through the Regional Bibliographic Data Bases and Interlibrary Resources Sharing Program.
-Members can apply for up to $8,000 for an individual project, or $12,000 for a collaborative project.
-RBDB grant funding can be used for retrospective conversion, digitization, or metadata projects.
+SCRLC tries to make between $20,000 and $30,000 of grant funds available annually to our members, depending on the council's budget circumstances.
+Members can apply for up to $5,000 for an individual project or $8,000 for a collaborative project between members.
+Digitization grant funding can be used for digitization or metadata projects.
 Any information technology project that will help share and improve access to your resources regionally may qualify for funding.

 SCRLC will lend out digitization equipment to members and provide custom training.